R4ND3LL/EntityFrameworkRuler/README.md

 ## EDMX Customizations Supported
 - Class renaming
 - Property renaming (including both primitives and navigations)
-- Property enum type usage
+- Property type changes such as in enum usage

 ## Installation
 There are 2 ways to use this tool: